home-assistant/companion.home-assistant/docs/notifications/dynamic-content.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LmYwpxPKW0g" frameborder="0" allowfullscreen></iframe>
 </div>

-## Combining with actionable notifications
+## Combining with actionable notifications on iOS versions prior to 2021.5

-As you can see the `category` key is used to tell the device what kind of content extension to use.
+On versions prior to 2021.5, the `category` key is used to tell the device what kind of content extension to use.
 You can use the same category identifiers in your own custom [actions](actionable.md) to add actions to the content extension.

 For example this configuration adds actions to a camera content message.